 The City of London Corporation is a data controller, and processes personal data and special category data that you provide to the Repairs Service Desk, in accordance with the General Data Protection Regulation and the Data Protection Act 2018.
 We will only do this when we have a legal reason to do so.
 We will keep your personal data such as telephone calls for six weeks.

-For full details of how and why we process your personal data and for information about your data protection rights, please refer to the full privacy notice, available at www.cityoflondon.gov.uk/privacy, or contact us to request a hard copy.
-Please direct all data protection queries to the Information Compliance Team at email@example.com
+For full details of how and why we process your personal data and for information about your data protection rights, please refer to the full privacy notice, available on our Privacy Notice web page, or contact us to request a hard copy.
+Please direct all data protection queries to the Information Compliance Team.

 Priority 0 – Threat to life - Four hour response